ocapuozzo/p4tuning.org/pages/musaic/musaic_overview.md

 ### Why « 88 » ?

-12 equal temperament can be « reduced », if we look what happens inside an octave, to 88 « structures ».
+12 equal temperament can be "reduced", if we accept octave identification , to 88 "harmonic structures".

 ### What are musaics ?